jerrypnz/major-mode-hydra.el/README.md

 #### Default quit key

 You can set `major-mode-hydra-invisible-quit-key` to a key sequence which can be used for quitting the hydra.
-This key doesn't show up in the docstring.
+This key does not show up in the docstring.
 The key being used is not allowed in `major-mode-hydra-bind`, otherwise there can be conflicts.